Dhananjayyy/android-basics-nanodegree-by-google/README.md

   <img src="accepted.png" alt="drawing" width="500"/>
 </p>
 <h2 align="center"> Android Basics By Google </h2>
-<a href="https://www.udacity.com/course/android-basics-nanodegree-by-google--nd803">View the nanodegree Udacity</a>

 > This Nanodegree program was given to me by the **"Google India Scholarship Challenge"** program from Udacity.
 I completed this course in due time.
 It was thanks to my prior knowledge of developing and programming.
 Now, i've become a mobile developer for Android.
 These skills are precious to me.

+---

+<a href="https://www.udacity.com/course/android-basics-nanodegree-by-google--nd803">Click to view this nanodegree on Udacity</a>

 <p align="center">
   <img src="certificate.svg" alt="drawing"/>